-Sweet Home School District is using video cameras at all District facilities and on transportation vehicles that transport students to and from curricular and co-curricular activities during the school year.
+Sweet Home School District is using video cameras at all District facilities and on transportation vehicles.
 The purpose of the video system is to improve student behavior and provide improved safety.

 VISITORS

 For the protection of students, it is our policy to accept only those visitors who have legitimate business at school.
 Parents and other visitors are encouraged to visit District schools.
 To ensure the safety and welfare of students, and that school work is not disrupted, all visitors are required to report to the office upon entering school property.